anuragjain-git/Sorting-Algorithms-Implementation/README.md

 # Sorting Algorithms Implementation

-This repository contains various sorting algorithms implemented in Java.
+This repository contains various sorting algorithms implemented in Java with its Time Complexity.
 Each sorting algorithm is organized in its own directory with accompanying Java source files.

 ## Sorting Algorithms Included